-If possible before the employee leaves the site for treatment, the employee will be given directions for the attending physician and notification for when and where the medical clinic should return the reports.
+If possible and before the employee leaves the site for treatment, the employee will be given directions for the attending physician and notification for when and where the medical clinic should return the reports.
 To accommodate insurance obligations for use of Managed Provider Networks, we have assigned appropriate local industrial medical clinics for each jobsite.
 These clinics must be used should any employee required medical assistance following an injury while on the job.

-The following procedures will help Superintendent, General Foremen, Department Supervisor, Responsible Crew Lead perform a successful investigation:
+The following procedures will help Superintendent, General Foremen, Department Supervisor, and/or Responsible Crew Lead perform a successful investigation:

-- 1. Visit the accident scene as soon as possible - while facts are fresh and before witnesses forget important details. - 2.
-If possible, interview the injured worker at the scene of the accident and "walk" him or her through a re-enactment.

-- All interviews should be conducted as privately as possible.
+- 1. Visit the accident scene as soon as possible and while the facts are fresh.
+Investigations should be performed before witnesses forget important details. - 2.
+If possible, interview the injured worker at the scene of the accident and "walk" him or her through a re-enactment. - 3.
+All interviews should be conducted as privately as possible.
 Interview witnesses one at a time.
-Talk with anyone, who has knowledge of the equipment or circumstances contributing to an accident. - 4.
-Interview witnesses and have them complete the employee accident report. - 5.
+Talk with anyone who has knowledge of the equipment or circumstances contributing to the accident. - 4.
+Interview witnesses and have them complete the employee Witness Statement of Facts report. - 5.
 Document details graphically.
 Use sketches, diagrams and photos as needed, and take measurements when appropriate. - 6.
 Focus on causes and hazards.
 Develop a description of what happened, how it happened, why it happened, and how it can be prevented.
-Determine what caused the accident, not just the injury. - 7.
-Every investigation should include an action plan.
-How you will prevent such accidents in the future.
+Determine what caused the accident, not just the injury.
+A Root Cause Survey should be used.
+The Root Cause Survey should include an action plan that includes how you will prevent such accidents in the future.
 Corrective actions usually involve employee training or re-training, changing processes or procedures, correcting unsafe conditions, or any combination of the above.

-A template for the Supervisor's Report of Accident can be found at the back of this program.
+A template for the Supervisor's Report of Accident and Root Cause Survey can be found at the back of this program.